 The Company is in the process of discussing strategic alternatives with external advisers on the refinancing of the \$15.0 million convertible debentures due April 2016.
-Such alternatives could include repayment with new financing, extensions or other repayment alternatives.
+Such alternatives could include repayment with new financing, extensions or other repayment alternatives including converting to shares at the Company's discretion.